National Museum of Norway: National Museum – Architecture

 The Architecture Museum was established by the Norwegian Architects National Association in 1975 and became a part of the National Museum 1 July 2003.
 The building on Kongens Gate 4 was in use up until March 2005.
 The museum renamed the National Museum – Architecture, opened in 2008 at a new location, Bankplassen 3 in Oslo.

 The museum is located in three separate buildings that are built together.
 The main building – the oldest section – was the Norges Banks Christianiaavdeling which was designed by Christian H. Grosch and was finished in 1830.
 Diagonally behind is Sverre Fehns addition from 2002 – the Ulltveit-Moe Pavilion.
 There is also a storage building from 1911, designed by Henry Bucher.

 National Museum – Architecture shows alternating exhibits from the collection that consists of models, drawing, and photographs.
 The National Museum has Norway's most important architecture collection, featuring more than 300,000 items dated from the 1830s to current day.
 The collection highlights and documents different aspects of architectural culture and is mainly made up of private archives or fragments of archives.
 These span over a large variation of materials and mediums: architectural drawings, photographs, models, conceptual studies, sketchbooks, correspondences and ephemera.
 The collection's main focus is the 1900s, and names within Norwegian architectural history such as Ove Bang, Blakstad of Munthe, Jan & Jon, Knut Knutsen, Arne Korsmo, Christian Norberg-Schulz, Magnus Poulsson, and Erling Viksjø are well represented.
-Pritzker Prize winner Sverre Fehns is a highlights of the collection.
+Pritzker Prize winner Sverre Fehns is also a highlight of the collection.